 Where "policy" attempts to tackle such issues use is normally made of ad hoc "initiatives" by "departments" of "industry", "business" or even "innovation" and including grants, subsidized loans and tax allowances designed to encourage investment in innovation or research and development.
 But what is very obvious it that such initiatives are not a part of the organic functions of any of the main conventional macroeconomic theories or policies.
 They are "add-ons" which invariably will be changed according to the inevitable lack of traction of conventional policies.

 If the unit cost curves of production or service provisions by companies are combined one ends up with an aggregate unit costs curve that falls in association with throughput, achievement of best practice and general productivity.
-See Figure A in the box on the left.
+Figure 1 shows the conventional supply and demand curve which provides little information on the state of consumption needs of the population because "demand" is only the transactional turnover of consumption.
+It is therefore useful to build up the profile of consumption patterns.

 The policy challenge is to create a positive incentive to encourage company shareholders and workforce to pursue the trajectory t-t in Figure D. However, clearly this needs to be financially viable for economic units.
 Under conventional profit-orientated decision-making, there are risks associated with unit price reductions because of reduced margins and there is usually uncertainty with respect to the price elasticity of consumption.
 Therefore any increases in revenue achieved, if any, resulting from a unit price reduction and squeezing of margins remains uncertain.
 Certainly under a profit-orientated regimes is based on the maximization of short to medium term profit margins in order to maintain or raise "return on investment".
 This, however, comes at a higher general reduction in the macroeconomic benefits associated with the profit paradox. (see "The profit paradox"